 The APS is currently in discussion with the govt MBS (Medicare Benefits Schedule), in the hopes that the number of sessions may be increased

-With a Mental Health Treatment Plan from your GP for up to 10 sessions, there is a Medicare refund available – on 50+ minutes I charge $185.00 with a Medicare refund of $130.00 and offer a reduced fee of $165 for adults with the same refund, who hold a Govt Health Care Card.
-I bulk bill all clients under 18.
+With a Mental Health Treatment Plan from your GP for up to 10 sessions, there is a Medicare refund available – on 50+ minutes I charge $185.00 with a Medicare refund of $130.00 and offer a reduced fee of $165 for adults with the same refund, who hold a Govt Health Care Card or are under 18 years.
 Currently there is a new Item offering up to 20 sessions per year on a MHTP, talk with your GP about eligibility for this.
 Parents/care givers can now be included for a session on a young person’s MHTP.

 Please talk to your GP about the options open to you if you are feeling depressed, over-anxious, suicidal.

 You can of course make an appointment to see a psychologist privately, without a referral, most Private Health Care Funds now cover some Psychology sessions.

-I work with children, usually over the age of 12 on their own, I work with the parents of children younger than 12.
-I work with adolescents and adults of ALL ages.
+I work with children, usually over the age of 14 on their own, I work with the parents of children younger than 14.
+I work with older adolescents and adults of ALL ages.
 Perhaps my teaching years were the big clue to me that I feel some particular empathy with young people.

 BUT telling a young child that he is ‘going to see the psychologist’ is rarely helpful unless the child has asked to go and have a talk with an adult – Personally I think a relation or close family friend would be a better option.
 Mostly I find that it is the parent or parents that are going to be the most helpful, supportive and ‘useful’ in behaviour and thought change with their child – not a stranger.
 I prefer to work with the whole family in that way rather than one worried little boy or girl.